Designing a DePIN Management Platform

 The staking page lets users lock ZHUB tokens to earn rewards.
 The interface is split into an action panel (stake amount, lock-up period, terms acceptance) and informational panels (staking history, "Why Staking?" explainer).
 Below, reward tiers are presented with clear APY rates and a calculator that lets users model returns before committing.

-ZenthorHub staking page — stake ZHUB panel with amount input and lock-up period, staking history, rewards tiers with APY rates, and interactive rewards calculator
+ZenthorHub staking page with stake ZHUB panel, amount input and lock-up period, staking history, rewards tiers with APY rates, and interactive rewards calculator

 Learn and earn